 The MBA Program provides students with a permanent name tag for events and a laminated name tent for classes when they begin the program.
 The costs are included in your orientation fees.
-If you lose your name tag or name tent, you can order a replacement here.
-The costs for replacements are \$20 and \$3, respectively.
+If you lose your name tag or name tent, please contact Kilian Olszewsky to order a replacement.
+The costs for replacements are \$25 and \$7.50, respectively.